M7OCM/890/README.md

 Users are encouraged to experiment based on location and antenna used.
 As a rule of thumb, high PGA combined with high LNA values will result in distortion of strong local signals.

+Please note registers reset to default on shutdown.

 Barring this feature and some cosmetics (status bar Dual Standby DSB changed to RX2), there is no other changes from v2.0.2 so no need to update if AM - particularly airband - isn't of interest.

 Best viewed in Dark Theme as the Light Theme lacks the clarity of black on white, white on black.
 Thats why I dont use coloured text very often! 😉